Peike Li · Thoughts

 V · THE STEEL-MAN

-The bets survive (ii)–(iv).
-If LeCun is right about World Models, time-awareness is a near-term component of his program, not a competitor.
-If Karpathy is right about continual learning, time-awareness is a precondition to it.
-Only (i) — the Bitter Lesson reversal — kills the bets outright.
-That’s the one I’d watch.
+I think the bets survive objections 2, 3, and 4.
+If LeCun is right about World Models, time-awareness is a near-term piece of his program rather than a competitor to it.
+If Karpathy is right about continual learning, time-awareness is a precondition for the harder problem rather than a substitute.
+The Bitter-Lesson reversal is the only one that kills the bets outright.
+That is the one I would actually watch.

 VI · THE NAMING PROBLEM